This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 exec

 Alright, we’ve talked a lot about static language features.
-Now let’s look at some sufficiently dynamic code generation.
-First, let’s look at features like eval and exec in languages like Python/JavaScript, which allow us to load strings as code and execute them at runtime.
+Now let’s look at sufficiently dynamic code generation.
+First up are features like eval and exec in languages like Python/JavaScript, which allow us to load strings directly as code and execute them at runtime.

-• eval is a mechanism that parses strings into executable code.
-In Python, the eval function can take a string as a parameter and execute the expression within it, returning the result.
-This provides a powerful tool for dynamic computation and code generation.
+evalis a mechanism that parses a string into executable code.
+In Python, theevalfunction can accept a string as an argument, execute the expression within it, and return the result.
+This provides powerful tools for dynamic computation and code generation.

 result = eval("2 + 3")